couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 This interface contains the means for managing collection-level indexes used for queries.

-It's a cleaner solution for this than the scopeName and collectionName parameters added to QueryIndexManager option blocks.
+It's a cleaner solution for this than the scopeName and collectionName parameters added to `QueryIndexManager` option blocks.
 Those should now be deprecated.
+If either is used with any method on `CollectionQueryIndexManager`, an `InvalidArgumentException` must be raised.

-The interface is identical to QueryIndexManager, except with the removal of the `string bucketName` parameter.
+The interface is identical to `QueryIndexManager`, except with the removal of the `string bucketName` parameter.

-CollectionQueryIndexManager appears on the Collection interface, in the form `collection.queryIndexes()`.
+`CollectionQueryIndexManager` appears on the `Collection` interface, in the form `collection.queryIndexes()`.

 All queries will be sent with a `query_context` parameter of "default:`bucket`.`scope`".
 This is a mandatory parameter for 7.5, and a primary driver for adding this API.